mightymaxworks/pickleplus/FULL-DEPLOYMENT-GUIDE.md

 - **Build Command**:
   ```
-  ./build-full.sh
+  bash es-full-build.sh
   ```

 - **Run Command**:
   ```
-  cd dist && npm start
+  cd dist && node index.js
   ```

-### 3. Submit the Deployment
+### 3. Deploy

-Click "Deploy" in the Replit interface to start the deployment process.
+Click the "Deploy" button in the Replit interface.

-## What Happens During Deployment

-1. The `build-full.sh` script:
-   - Installs server dependencies
-   - Builds the React frontend (`client` directory)
-   - Creates a deployment directory (`dist`)
+## Technical Details

+### Client Build

+The client build process:
+- Runs `npm run build` in the client directory
-   - Copies the built frontend and server files to the deployment directory
+- Copies the built frontend to the deployment directory
-   - Installs production dependencies in the deployment directory

-2. The `cd dist && npm start` command:
-   - Navigates to the deployment directory
+- Falls back to a simplified placeholder if the build fails

+### Server Configuration

+The server is configured with:
+- Dynamic loading of additional API routes
+- Proper database connection with WebSocket support
+- Session management with PostgreSQL or in-memory fallback
+- Correct CORS settings for API access
-   - Starts the production server
+- Static file serving for the frontend SPA

+### Database Connection

+The database connection:
-   - Serves the compiled React app
+- Uses the Neon PostgreSQL serverless client
+- Configures WebSockets properly
-   - Handles API requests
+- Handles connection errors gracefully
+- Falls back to in-memory storage when needed

+### Port Configuration

+Port configuration:
+- Uses PORT environment variable if set (for Cloud Run)
+- Defaults to port 80 (standard HTTP)
+- Adds Procfile and .env for explicit configuration

 ## Troubleshooting

-If you encounter issues during deployment:
+If you encounter issues:

-### Client Build Issues

-- Check that the client build completes successfully
-- Look for any error messages in the build logs
-- Verify that the `client/dist` directory exists after the build

-### Server Issues

-- Ensure the server is binding to port 8080
-- Verify the database connection is working
-- Check for WebSocket connection issues
-- Ensure all required environment variables are set

-### Database Connectivity

-- Verify that `DATABASE_URL` environment variable is set
-- Check database credentials and connection string
-- Test the database connection from the local development environment

-## Advanced Configuration

-For more advanced configuration:

-- Edit `full-deploy.js` to add additional API routes
-- Modify `full-deploy-package.json` to add necessary dependencies
-- Update `build-full.sh` to include additional build steps

-## Post-Deployment Verification

-After deployment:
+1. **Client Build Fails**: The script will create a placeholder frontend to ensure the server can still be deployed
+2. **Database Connection Issues**: The server will run without database functionality if connection fails
+3. **Port Conflicts**: Verify if port 80 is available; the server automatically uses the PORT environment variable

-1. Check the deployed URL to ensure the application loads
+4. **Missing API Routes**: Check the console logs to ensure API routes were loaded correctly

-2. Verify that API calls are working
-3. Test user authentication and database operations
-4. Check for console errors in browser dev tools
+## Development vs. Production

+There are a few key differences between development and production:

+1. **Static File Serving**: Development uses Vite dev server; production serves static built files
+2. **Module System**: Production uses ES modules instead of CommonJS
+3. **Port**: Development runs on 5000; production uses 80
+4. **Cookie Security**: Production cookies are set as secure